It can be very frustrating if your USPS tracking number doesn’t work. In fact, this problem can come in two separate guises.

 The hope is that USPS will be able to locate the package and provide details of its status and an updated tracking number if available.

-There is also USPS technical support on 1-800-344-7779.
+There is also USPS technical support at 1-800-344-7779.
 You may find help with an invalid tracking number here too.

 USPS Tracking Number Valid but not Updating